ikmb/exome-seq/README.md

 ### Supported Tool chains

-This pipeline can be run with one of two processing chains - GATK4 and Freebayes.

-To use one of the two processing chains, use the `tool` option:

-`nextflow -c /path/to/git/repo/nextflow.config run /path/to/git/repo/main.nf --samples /path/to/sample_list.csv --tool gatk --kit Nextera`
+Three analytical tool chains are currenly supported - freebayes, gatk3 and gatk4.
+For example:

-`nextflow -c /path/to/git/repo/nextflow.config run /path/to/git/repo/main.nf --samples /path/to/sample_list.csv --tool freebayes --kit Nextera`
+`nextflow -c /path/to/git/repo/nextflow.config run /path/to/git/repo/main.nf --samples /path/to/sample_list.csv --tool gatk4 --kit Nextera`

+These tool chains use the same processing steps for producing the alignment files for analysis as well as the same variant annotation workflows.
+The however differ in how they produce the final VCF file.

 Note that Freebayes is the default and does not need to be specified.